ES-DOC/esdoc-docs/deployments/how-to-rollback.md

-# How to rollout stack to Web Faction Servers
+# How to rollback stack previously deployed to Web Faction Servers

 ##	Step 1: Note release environment